 - In Summer do not get too close to the big Seagulls which are protecting their nests

-- Glacier lagoon Boat tours are proposed to get closer to the glacier.
-Being on a photography tour, I did not have time to try but I would love to.
+- Glacier lagoon Boat tours are proposed to get closer to the glacier - Book your seat

 - And Check out my complete article with detailed suggestions and tips on what to wear and pack for Iceland to stay warm and comfortable

-Here is a panorama from the parking.
+Here are panoramas from the carpark.
 It looks small but don't be fooled by the photo, it is very impressive!

 It was for me the first time I was able to touch icebergs.
 What a crazy experience!
 Some of them have strange shapes.
 I was especially attracted to the one at the front on the second picture, trying to give a leading line to my photo 🙂

-I tried taking some panoramas but it is very hard to render the beauty and charm of the place
+I took a lot of photos of the beautiful Fjallsarlon but it is very hard to render the beauty and charm of the place.

 A photographer's paradise

 It was funny to watch all those tripods along the lagoon.
-This was truly a photorgrapher's apradise
+This was truly a photographer's paradise

 Want to see more of Iceland's beauty?